 Advanced DNS features like DNSSEC are also planned.
 In the future, an alternative userland networking implementation based on DPDK or Snabb can be enabled in the OpenResty DNS server to bypass the operating system’s network stack altogether, which can usually lead to better performance.

 Similar to HTTP/HTTPS servers, but just proxying or load-balancing arbitrary TCP or UDP traffic.
 So concepts specific to HTTP/HTTPS like request URIs and request headers do not apply to this context.

 An Application can choose its type to be either the TCP or UDP during its creation process.

 The Gateway nodes can generate NGINX error logs.
-These error logs are collected in a similar fashion as the access logs and should be collected upward to the Admin site at (soft) real time.
+These error logs are collected in a similar fashion as the access logs and should be collected upward to the Admin site in (soft) real-time.